Virus warnings for Ramadan as some pandemic shutdowns ease

 “I feel blessed that we can feel safe and life is getting back to normal.
 I’m proud of the country," Nguyen Thi Thuy said after reopening her coffee shop for the first time in nearly a month.

-Her first customer, Nguyen Ngoc Tri, said the lockdown was “frustrating."
+One of her first customers, Nguyen Ngoc Tri, said the lockdown was “frustrating."
 But he added, “everyone has to sacrifice and do their part for the safety of the community."

 New Zealand, which announced just three new cases of the coronavirus on Thursday, remained on strict lockdown, with 1,451 confirmed cases and 16 deaths, but was preparing to ease limits next week.